An Invitation to Hypercomplex Phase Retrieval: Theory and Applications: Conventional Complex-Valued Phase Retrieval

 where $\mathbf{a}_\ell$ is the $\ell$-th row of the sensing matrix and $\mathcal{L}$ is a fidelity measure.
 Due to the PR model, solving \eqref{eq:conv_pr} includes a factor ambiguity of phase factor $e^{\mathrm{i}\theta}, \theta \in [0,2\pi]$, since $\vert \mathbf{x}\vert =\vert \mathbf{x}e^{\mathrm{i}\theta}\vert$.
 Thus, the recovery distance is defined as $d(\widetilde{\mathbf{x}},\mathbf{x}) = \min_{\theta}\Vert \mathbf{x}e^{\mathrm{i}\theta}-\widetilde{\mathbf{x}}\Vert_2$.
 An $\epsilon$-feasible solution of \eqref{eq:conv_pr} is defined by the region $E_\epsilon(\widetilde{\mathbf{x}}) = \{\widetilde{\mathbf{x}}\in \mathbb{C}^n:d(\widetilde{\mathbf{x}},\mathbf{x})<\epsilon\}$.

-Considerable efforts have been devoted to the algorithm development (see, e.g., \cite{vaswani2020nonconvex,pinilla2023unfolding} for recent surveys, and references therein).
-For example, convex optimization-based with extensive recovery theoretical guarantees \cite{candes2015phase_2} by converting the quadratic problem to a recovery of a rank-1 matrix via semidefinite programming.
+Considerable efforts have been devoted to the algorithm development (see, e.g., {\cite{vaswani2020nonconvex,pinilla2023unfolding,dong2023phase}} for recent surveys, and references therein).
+For example, convex optimization-based with extensive recovery theoretical guarantees {\cite{candes2013phaselift}} by converting the quadratic problem to a recovery of a rank-1 matrix via semidefinite programming.
 While high performance is achieved with these methods, the computational cost becomes infeasible at large-scale signal dimensions.
 On the other hand, non-convex optimization alleviates the computational complexity by performing gradient descent-like iterations.
 In these approaches, the selection of the fidelity function $\mathcal{L}$ plays a crucial role.
-For instance, in the seminal paper on the Wirinteger flow (WF) algorithm \cite{candes2015phase_2}, employs a e quadratic loss of the squared magnitude measurements.
-In \cite{chen2015solving} improve the WF convergence by changing the cost function for Poisson data fidelity.
+For instance, the seminal paper on the {Wirtinger} flow (WF) algorithm \cite{candes2015phase_2} {employs a quadratic loss} of the squared magnitude measurements. {In \cite{chen2015solving}, the WF convergence is improved by changing the quadratic cost function for a Poisson-based data fidelity function}.
 Further improvements include using the least square function \cite{zhang2017nonconvex}, or median-truncated functions to obtain a robust algorithm to outliers \cite{zhang2018median}.
 Another key component of these methods is the initialization algorithm, which is usually performed via spectral methods to compute the leading eigenvector of the measurement matrix.
 Based on the vast PR literature, in the following section, we formulate HPR models and algorithms.